-Write Like a Honey Badger (WLHB) is an online writing school dedicated to bringing more voices into the world of food and travel reporting.
+Write Like a Honey Badger (WLHB) is an online writing school dedicated to bringing more voices into the media.
 That means we want to see more than the same faces—and those that look like them—gracing contributor pages and climbing the mastheads.
 To encourage new perspectives and invite the outsiders in, we reserve at least one spot in each workshop for a needs-based scholarship student.

 Winners don’t pay a dime.
-We’ve baked this cost into our business plan, so we never need to hesitate when someone says that food writing or travel writing is their dream, but they don’t know where to start or how to afford it.
+We’ve baked this cost into our business plan, so we never need to hesitate when someone says that writing is their dream, but they don’t know where to start or how to afford it.

 WLHB scholarships are reserved for people of color, LGBTQIA and non-binary authors, and other writers from under-served and under-represented backgrounds without the means to otherwise afford our classes.

 Scholarship spots will be assigned a week prior to each class.
 Qualified candidates will be rolled into the pool for further terms.

 Interested in applying?
 Please read through our terms and conditions and then fill out the below form at least ten days prior to the beginning of a class.

 WLHB maintains the right to publish the name, photo and a short bio of each winner.
 (If this could be problematic, please reach out.
 We’ll figure out a workaround!)

 The contest is sponsored by Write Like A Honey Badger and judged by founder Amanda Castleman.
 Her decision is final.
 She may choose no winner if entries fail to meet the requirements.

 - That they identify as one or more of the under-served or under-represented groups or backgrounds mentioned above.

 - That they are otherwise unable to afford to take a class